 Gly-Ser Linker (2 variants)

 GFP (1 variant)

 We will start by creating a new design called Small DNA Library.
 From the main page, click Designs → Designs → New Design → Blank Design.

 Save the new design as "Small DNA Library".

 After saving the design, the design editor will look like the figure below (minus the colored arrows and outlined boxes).

 TeselaGen design editor has a variety of symbols representing different genetic elements that could accommodate the needs of visualizing complex DNA constructs.
 In this particular design, the 2nd, 3rd, and 4th components are coding sequences; hence, it makes sense to use a “CDS” (coding sequence) icon for these components.
 For the last two components, we can use a “Protein Stability Element” icon.
 To change a bin’s symbol, click on that bin and choose a symbol from the list of SBOL icons above.
-In addition, we can change the name of each component to a more descriptive name by changing its name in the bin’s detail tab.
+(If you do not have the SBOL Icons at the top, click on View and then Show SBOL Icon Tool) In addition, we can change the name of each component to a more descriptive name by changing its name in the bin’s detail tab.
 The sketch of our design now looks like the figure below.